Ze-Rato/Monopoly-TI-BASIC/README.md

 # Monopoly-TI-BASIC

 ## General Info
 Inspired on the classic board game 'Monopoly'.
+First of all download 'Image9.8ca' and store it on your calculator as Image9 (This is the game board).
 To set up a game run *MONOSET*, you can choose from 2 to 4 players!
 You will then be prompted to enter a name for each player.
 After setting up the game run *MONOPLAY* to play the game.

 As of now this is more of a proof of concept than anything and to practice algorithms a bit.
 You can move, buy houses, pay rent and that's about it.